mpv-player/mpv/DOCS/man/vo.rst

         green-magenta
             Convert side by side input to full-color green-magenta stereo. quadbuffer
-            Convert side by side input to quadbuffered stereo.
+            Convert side by side input to quad buffered stereo.
 Only supported by very few OpenGL cards.

     ``srgb``